Centuries at One Estate

 The Coat of Arms

-The Coffin coat of arms dates from the family’s centuries at Portledge.
-The heraldic record reflects their Norman origins and long tenure as Devon gentry.
+The Coffin coat of arms dates from the family’s centuries at Portledge and reflects their long tenure as Devon gentry.
 The arms were borne by the Coffins of Portledge, Alwington, and their cadet branches across southwestern England.

 Tristram’s Departure